WheteThunger/MonumentAddons/README.md

 - [Telekinesis](https://umod.org/plugins/telekinesis) -- Allows moving and rotating entities in-place.
 Very useful for precisely placing entities.
 Monument Addons integrates with it to automatically save updated positions.
 - [Custom Vending Setup](https://umod.org/plugins/custom-vending-setup) -- Allows customizing monument vending machines.
 Works with vending machines spawned by this plugin that use the `npcvendingmachine` or `shopkeeper_vm_invis` prefabs.

+## What kinds of things can I do with this plugin?

+- Add signs to personalize your server or advertise sponsors
+- Add airwolf and boat vendors
+- Add vending machines
+- Add car lifts, recyclers, research tables, workbenches, repair benches
+- Add BBQs, furnaces, refineries, fireplaces, hobo barrels
+- Add CCTVs and computer stations
+- Add instruments, swimming pools, arcade machines
+- Add gambling wheel, slot machines, poker tables
+- Add barricades and walls to block off sections of monuments
+- Periodically spawn loot containers, key cards, vehicles, and more
+- Dynamically change monuments throughout a wipe by enabling/disabling profiles via other plugins

+List of spawnable entities: [https://github.com/OrangeWulf/Rust-Docs/blob/master/Entities.md](https://github.com/OrangeWulf/Rust-Docs/blob/master/Entities.md)

+## Permissions

+- `monumentaddons.admin` -- Allows all commands.
+Grant this to admins or moderators, not to normal players.

 ## Getting started

-1. Install the plugin and grant the `monumentaddons.admin` permission to admins or moderators (not to normal players).
+### Installing existing profiles

+Let's face it, you are probably planning to use this plugin the same way as many other server owners.
+That means there may already be profiles that you can install to do just that.

+Several example profiles are included below.
+Run the corresponding command snippet to install each profile.

+- `mainstall OutpostAirwolf` -- Adds an Air Wolf vendor to Outpost, with some ladders to allow access.
+- `mainstall BarnAirwolf` -- Adds an Air Wolf vendor to Large Barn and Ranch.
+- `mainstall FishingVillageAirwolf` -- Adds an Air Wolf vendor to Large Fishing Village and to one of the small Fishing Villages.
+- `mainstall MonumentLifts` -- Adds car lifts to gas station and supermarket.
+- `mainstall TrainStationCCTV` -- Adds 6 CCTVs and one computer station to each underground Train Station.

+These example profiles are installed from https://github.com/WheteThunger/MonumentAddons/blob/master/Profiles/.
+Don't see what you're looking for?
+Want to showcase a profile you created?
+Fork the repository on [GitHub](https://github.com/WheteThunger/MonumentAddons), commit the changes, and submit a pull request!

+### Spawning static entities

-2. Go to any monument, such as a gas station.
+1. Go to any monument, such as a gas station.
-3. Aim somewhere, such as a floor, wall or ceiling.
+2. Aim somewhere, such as a floor, wall or ceiling.
-4. Run the `maspawn <entity>` command to spawn an entity of your choice.
+3. Run the command `maspawn <entity>` to spawn an entity of your choice.
 For example, `maspawn modularcarlift.static`.
 Alternatively, if you are holding a deployable item, you can simply run `maspawn` to spawn the corresponding entity.

-This does several things.
+How this works:
 - It spawns the entity where you are aiming.
 - It spawns the entity at all other identical monuments (for example, at every gas station) using the correct relative position and rotation for those monuments.
 - It saves this information in the plugin data files, so that the entity can be respawned when the plugin is reloaded, when the server is restarted, or when the server is wiped, even if using a new map seed (don't worry, this works well as long as the monuments don't significantly change between Rust updates).

-## Permissions

-- `monumentaddons.admin` -- Allows all commands.
+### Creating spawn points

+1. Go to any monument, such as a gas station.
+2. Aim somewhere on the ground.
+3. Run the command `maspawngroup create MyFirstSpawnGroup` to create a spawn group **and** a spawn point.
+4. Run the command `maspawngroup add radtown/crate_normal 30`.
+5. Run the command `maspawngroup add radtown/crate_normal_2 70`.
+6. Run the command `maspawngroup add crate_basic 100`.
+7. Aim somewhere else on the ground, and run the command `maspawnpoint create MyFirstSpawnGroup` to create a second spawn point in the spawn group you created earlier.
+8. Aim at the 2nd spawn point, and run the command `maspawnpoint set RandomRadius 1.5`.
+9. Aim at either spawn point, and run the command `maspawngroup set MaxPopulation 2`.
+10. Aim at either spawn point, and run the command `maspawngroup respawn`.
+Run this as many times as you want to see the loot crates respawn.

 ## Commands